You've booked your guide trip... Now what??

 - Transportation.
 Leaving your car with the family for the day?
 No problem.
 We're more than happy to provide transportation to and from the river.
 Our guides are flexible and happy to accommodate any special needs.

 - Food & Drink.
-Our half day trips include snacks and non-alcoholic drinks so you have stay fueled for fishing.
+Our half day trips include snacks and non-alcoholic drinks so you can stay fueled for fishing.
 Full day outings include a meal.
 Please be sure to mention any dietary restrictions beforehand so we can make appropriate preparations.

 These are some important policies that you should be aware of:

 - Cancellation Policy.
 Our guides work full-time and rely on these trips to feed their families.
 Any and all cancellations need to be made thirty days prior to you scheduled guide trip.
 We will make every effort to re-book your date.
-However, if we cannot you will forfeit the guide fee.
+However, if we cannot re-book that date, you will forfeit the guide fee.
 Rescheduling your trip is not the same as cancelling.
 We understand life is unpredictable and we will do our best to stay flexible with you.

 - Drugs & Alcohol.
 Legally, we are unable to provide any alcoholic beverages for your time on the water but please know you are welcome to provide your own.
 Everyone has a different idea of a good time, we get that.
 Please know that we cannot endanger our business so please keep anything illegal at home.